Ketogenic amino acids: definition, list, and role in prolonged fasting

 Acetyl-CoA enters the citric acid cycle through the reaction catalyzed by citrate synthase (EC 2.3.3.1).
 The enzyme catalyzes the condensation of acetyl-CoA with oxaloacetate to form citrate.
 Thus, a four-carbon compound is converted into a six-carbon compound, with a net gain of two carbon atoms.

-However, in the two subsequent oxidative decarboxylations of the cycle, catalyzed respectively by isocitrate dehydrogenase (EC 1.1.1.42) and α-ketoglutarate dehydrogenase multienzyme complex, two carbon atoms are lost.[4]
+However, in the two subsequent oxidative decarboxylations of the cycle, catalyzed respectively by isocitrate dehydrogenase (EC 1.1.1.42) and the α-ketoglutarate dehydrogenase multienzyme complex, two carbon atoms are lost.[4]

 Therefore, the entry of acetyl-CoA into the cycle does not involve any net gain in carbon.[6]